Apsci

 ApSci is an Australian video-centric avant pop duo with origins in indie hip hop.
 As individuals, their roots go back to punk rock and opera.
 The duo consists of Bronx born, New Jersey-bred Ra Lamotta and his Filipino-Australian wife Dana Diaz-Tutaan.
-The duo, which has been performing together since meeting in 1998, have received added attention after being signed to underground hip hop label Quannum Projects in 2004.
+The duo, which has been performing together since meeting in 1998, has received added attention after being signed to underground hip hop label Quannum Projects in 2004.
 The band name is a portmanteau of "applied science."

 History

 Raphael LaMotta, previously known as Raphael Heatley, began his musical career as bassist for the New York City indie punk group Vitapup before expanding to production work in New York City music studios.
 Then Sydney-based Dana Diaz-Tutaan, a classically trained singer with theater background, was heavily involved in the Australian hip hop underground scene at this point, and met LaMotta through mutual friends when she travelled to NYC to complete some studio sessions with hip hop outfit Meta Bass'n'Breath.
 After Diaz-Tutaan relocated to NYC, the pair began playing as Applied Science in many downtown clubs such as Baby Jupiter, The Knitting Factory, CBGB's and the Nuyorican.
 In this period they met now resident Def Jux DJ, DJ Big Wiz.
-Soon after they also started working with drummer Guy Licata, known for his work with Bill Laswell, The Collective, Dr Israel, Hercules and Love Affair and Santigold.
+Soon after they also started working with drummer Guy Licata, known for his work with Bill Laswell, The Collective, Dr. Israel, Hercules and Love Affair and Santigold.